barryosull/interfaces-workshop/plan.md

 Task descriptions
 1. Refactor request logging, put the implementation details behind a PSR3 interface
 2. Don't hit the real API during acceptance tests, use a fake instead
-3. Cache contact query results, we don't know if redis or filebased is better, implement both and make it easy to use either
+3. Cache the contact query results.
+We don't know if redis or filebased is better, so implement both, time how they perform